-ADVISORY, NON-BINDING PROPOSAL TO APPROVE THE COMPENSATION OF M&T BANK CORPORATION'S NAMED EXECUTIVE OFFICERS
+ADVISORY, NON-BINDING PROPOSAL TO APPROVE THE 2017 COMPENSATION OF M&T BANK CORPORATION'S NAMED EXECUTIVE OFFICERS

-M&T Bank Corporation believes that its 2016 compensation policies and practices are centered on a pay-for-performance culture and are strongly aligned with the long-term interests of its shareholders, while reducing incentives for unnecessary and excessive risk taking.
+M&T Bank Corporation believes that its 2017 compensation policies and practices are centered on a pay-for-performance culture and are strongly aligned with the long-term interests of its shareholders, while reducing incentives for unnecessary and excessive risk taking.
 Our executive compensation programs are described in detail in the sections titled "COMPENSATION DISCUSSION AND ANALYSIS" and "EXECUTIVE COMPENSATION."

 Section 951 of the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act"), enacted on July 21, 2010, requires that all U.S. public companies provide their shareholders with an advisory vote on the compensation of their named executive officers.
 On January 25, 2011, the SEC adopted final rules implementing this requirement.
-Since M&T's 2011 Annual Meeting of Shareholders, the Board of Directors has provided an annual shareholder advisory vote on the compensation of M&T's NEOs.
+At each Annual Meeting of Shareholders since M&T's 2011 Annual Meeting of Shareholders, the Board of Directors has provided shareholders with the ability to vote on the compensation of M&T's NEOs.